immortalRegis/Data-Analysis/README.md

 # Data-Analysis
-This repository contains data analysis projects in Excel and Python
+This repository contains data analysis projects in Excel, SQL and Python